Last Updated: January 21, 2025

 Lou Holtz's coaching career began in 1960 as an assistant at the University of Iowa before making stops as an assistant coach at William & Mary (1961-1963), Connecticut (1964-1965), South Carolina (1966-1967), and Ohio State (1968).
 The Ohio State Buckeyes won the national championship that year.
 Holtz returned to William & Mary for his first head coaching gig in 1969 and led the Indians (now Tribe) to the Southern Conference title and a Tangerine Bowl berth.
 He moved to North Carolina State as head coach in 1972 before making the jump to the professional ranks.

-Holtz was named head coach of the New York Jets in 1976.
-But he resigned 10 months later after a 3-10 start and returned to the college ranks as head coach at the University of Arkansas.
+Holtz was named head coach of the New York Jets in 1976, but he resigned 10 months later after a 3-10 start and returned to the college ranks as head coach at the University of Arkansas.
 He spent seven years with the Razorbacks reaching six bowl games and compiling a 60-21-2 record.
 His stint with the University of Minnesota lasted for one season before he got the Notre Dame job in 1986.
-He took over a struggling Fighting Irish football team and helped turn them into a college football contender.
+Lou took over a struggling Fighting Irish football team and helped turn them into a college football contender.
 Under his directorship, Notre Dame went to the finals for nine consecutive years.
 His 1988 team went 12-0 and won the Fiesta Bowl and National Championship.
 He coached at the University of South Carolina from 1999 through 2004.
-Though his time with South Carolina was quite successful, it was also marred with a number of penalties and accusations of NCAA rule breaking.
-His peak coaching salary was $6 million per year with South Carolina.
+Though his time with South Carolina was quite successful, it was also marred with a number of penalties and accusations of NCAA rule-breaking.

-Lou Holtz is the only college football coach to bring six different programs to bowl games and the only coach to lead four schools to the final top 20 rankings.
+Holtz is the only college football coach to bring six different programs to bowl games and the only coach to lead four schools to the final top 20 rankings.
 He is a two-time winner of the Paul "Bear" Bryant Award, two-time Eddie Robinson Coach of the Year, two-time Sporting News College Football COY, Walter Camp Coach of the Year, ACC Coach of the Year, SWC Coach of the Year, and SEC Coach of the Year.
-Holtz was inducted into the Arkansas Sports Hall of Fame in 1983, the Upper Ohio Valley Hall of Fame in 1998, and the Cotton Bowl Hall of Fame in 2012.
+Lou was inducted into the Arkansas Sports Hall of Fame in 1983, the Upper Ohio Valley Hall of Fame in 1998, and the Cotton Bowl Hall of Fame in 2012.
 Lou Holtz was enshrined in the College Football Hall of Fame in 2008.

 Lou Holtz net worth